skyrocket-qy/distributed-system-knowledge/README.md

 ## Introduction

 A distributed system is a collection of independent computers that appears to its users as a single coherent system.
 These systems are designed to solve problems that are too large or complex for a single machine, offering advantages such as enhanced scalability, reliability, and fault tolerance.
 However, they also introduce significant challenges related to communication, consistency, coordination, and fault management due to the inherent complexities of networked environments.
+A fundamental concept in distributed systems is the CAP theorem, which states that it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: Consistency, Availability, and Partition tolerance.
+This trade-off heavily influences design choices across various aspects of distributed systems.

 This directory aims to document various concepts, modes, and mechanisms related to distributed systems.